shadeofpurple79/megaworten/README.md

 Some of these are paid services, but some are free.
 If you use these, you must provide a link to the source used for attribution, and multiple screenshots of the results.

-Sample browser testing documentation:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I've tested my deployed project on multiple browsers to check for compatibility issues.

 | Browser | Screenshot | Notes |